mollie/api-documentation/source/connect/onboarding.rst

 If you are new to OAuth, please have a look at the :doc:`Mollie Connect overview </connect/overview>` and the :doc:`Getting started guide for OAuth </connect/getting-started>` before proceeding.

-To be able to use Hosted Onboarding, you will need to reach to our partner management team so that they can enable it for your account.
+To enable Hosted Onboarding for your account, reach out to the Mollie partner management team.

-Once the feature has been enabled, you can configure it by clicking on this `link <https://www.mollie.com/dashboard/settings/hosted-onboarding>`_, or by navigating to the settings page yourself: you will find it in your Mollie Dashboard under `Settings > Hosted Onboarding`.
+Once the feature has been enabled, you can configure it by navigating to the `Hosted Onboarding <https://www.mollie.com/dashboard/settings/hosted-onboarding>`_ settings page in your Mollie Dashboard.
+You can find this page under `Settings > Hosted Onboarding`.

+On this page, you can toggle Hosted Onboarding.
+After doing so you need to provide the following:

+- A name for the OAuth Application

-In this page, you will see a toggle to enable Hosted Onboardinitg and, once it has been toggled, you will be prompted to provide a name and a logo that will be displayed to your users when they are completing their onboarding steps, and a Redirect URL where your users will be redirected after authorizing the appplication.
+- A logo to be displayed to your users when they are completing their onboardin.

+- A Redirect URL where your users will be redirected to after authorizing the application.

+Click **Save**.

-After clicking `Save` you will see the OAuth application id and application secret, which you can use to implement the authorization flow.
+Now you see the OAuth application ID and the application secret.
+Implement these in your authorisation flow.

 Step 2: Implement the OAuth authorization flow
 ----------------------------------------------